magnussolution/magnusbilling7/wiki/en/modules/gAuthenticator/gAuthenticator.rst

 Username
 --------

-| We did not write the description to this field.
+| The user that wants to activate TOKEN